arenaih/Group-Project-Web-Application-Development/README.md

    Consist of form to book the restaurant at desired time and date
 ### <img src="Screenshot 2024-06-13 062501.png" width="90%">
 ## 8.0 Challenge/Difficulties to Develop the Application
-1.Miscommunication between group members.
+1. Miscommunication between group members.
-2.Wrong data type between controller and database.
+2. Wrong data type between controller and database.
-3.Error like bugs and technical glitches arise unexpectedly during development.
+3. Error like bugs and technical glitches arise unexpectedly during development.
-4.Merge conflict where we can't commit the files.
+4. Merge conflict where we can't commit the files.